 IX.
 APPENDIX—PYTHON SCRIPT

 This is the main Python script used for my research.
-Please be noted that an automatic line break in this paper would cause an absence of line break operator “\” or a line without the comment notation “#” when one copies the script to a compiler.
+Please note that an automatic line break in this paper would cause an absence of line break operator “\” or a line without the comment notation “#” when one copies the script to a compiler.

 First, the program completed the recovery on uninjected data.
 Then it superposed the unamplified data at five random points and did the same recovery.
 Then, instead of starting from raw data, it just superposed another signal with an amplification equal to the differ- ence from the current one to the next one, and the program did the recovery for the next amplification.
 For example, if the program was now at an amplification of 10 and the next one was 12, it just superposed five signals amplified by a factor of two to the five according points.